Can you freeze chicken salad? Learn my best tips on when and when not to.

 If you have chicken salad with regular or Greek yogurt, it’s best to avoid freezing it.

-With that said, if you insist on freezing your chicken salad, follow the same tips as freezing with mayo, except stir in additional yogurt instead of mayonnaise once thawed.
+That said, if you insist on freezing your chicken salad, follow the same tips as for freezing with mayo, except stir in additional yogurt instead of mayonnaise once it has thawed.

 - Can You Freeze Egg Salad?